microsoft/Qcodes/docs/start/index.rst

 Other dependencies
 ~~~~~~~~~~~~~~~~~~

+To connect to many instruments (All instruments that are subclasses of
+``VisaInstrument`` ) you need a working VISA implementation installed.
+There
+are several of these available from instrument vendors and other sources.

-You probably also wants to install Keysight IO Libraries Suite from `here
+We recommend you to install the Keysight IO Libraries Suite from `here
 <https://www.keysight.com/find/iosuite>`__.
 To download it, you will need to
 provide your e-mail id, name and location but the download is free of charge.

+See the `PyVISA documentation <https://pyvisa.readthedocs
+.io/en/latest/advanced/backends.html>`_ for more information.

 Updating QCoDeS
 ~~~~~~~~~~~~~~~